Orckestra/orc-shared/docs/hocs.md

 ## `withViewState(Component)`

 Sets the component up with a view state according to the `name` property provided.
-This includes all keys found in the `view` segment of the state, provided as props, and an `updateViewState(key, value)` function, which sets the appropriate key in the component's view state.
+This includes all keys found in the `view` segment of the state, provided as an object in the `viewState` prop, and an `updateViewState(key, value)` function, which sets the appropriate key in the component's view state.